Take a Swing!

 (Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 We also offer a 30-day free trial of CMOS Online.)

-[Editor’s update: This quiz has now been updated to refer and link to the 17th edition.]
+Now updated to refer and link to the 18th edition.

 Chicago Style Workout 16: Word Usage, Part 3

 Photo: Stay at Home Holidays: Entertainment and Relaxation in Wartime London, England, 1943.
-By Ministry of Information Photo Division Photographer [Public domain], via Wikimedia Commons.
+By Ministry of Information Photo Division Photographer [public domain], via Wikimedia Commons.

 Please see our commenting policy.